Sea-Airport Cuxhaven/Nordholz: Airlines and destinations

 As of May 2021, there are currently no scheduled or charter flights at the airport.

 Ground transportation

 The airport can be reached via nearby A27 motorway (Nordholz exit) which leads from Bremen to Cuxhaven.

 Currently there is no public transportation available, the only way to reach the airport is by car or taxi.
-The next train station is Nordholz (4 km) being on the train link Bremerhaven-Cuxhaven.
+The next train station is Nordholz (4 km) on the train link Bremerhaven-Cuxhaven.